mediaurl/mediaurl-js/docs/caching.md

 # Cache

 Caching can have many benefits for server processes.
-With the `ctx.cache` function you have access to a `CacheHandler` instance.
+At action handlers, you have access to a `CacheHandler` instance via the `ctx.cache` variable.
 Please see the function documentation for more infos about this.

 By default, all cache keys get's prefixed with the addon ID.
 You can change this by changing the `prefix` option.